konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

 ![][DSC]

 We define an ordering as a set together with a "less than" relation that is transitive and contains no infinite descending chains (note that the ordering is not required to be total).
+Note that `ordering` could be defined using existentials instead of a record.

     Class ordering : Type := {
       set : Type;